joostvanderborg/documentatie/patronen/modality.md

 - Make it clear to the user what task is being performed in the modal view.
 - Allow users to always close a modal screen with a close action.
 The best position for the close action is at the top-right corner of the screen.
 - In case of a multi-step task, the subsequent steps are stay in the current screen and won’t open an additional modal view.
 A user must be able to go back to previous steps in their task.
+- In a multi-step task, give users a sense of progress.
+Let them know how far there are in their task and how much time or effort it might take.
+- Make sure that users have all information needed available in the modal view, without the need to go back to the underlying interface.
-- in case of a full-sceen modal view, it is recommended to diable the `ESC` key action used in modal dialogs; accidentally hitting the `ESC` key will result in a user being taken out of their current task and likely be confusing.
+- In case of a full-sceen modal view, it is recommended to diable the `ESC` key action used in modal dialogs; accidentally hitting the `ESC` key will result in a user being taken out of their current task and likely be confusing.
 - The browser’s back button should provide users with a way to browse throught the screen in the modal view (after subsequent pages in the modal view) and not let the user return to the (non-modal) main screen.

 ## Examples